Blyzi/omni-bench/README.md

 - `gpu_gres`: The SLURM generic resources to use for GPU tasks.
 This is used to specify the number of GPUs to use.
 - `mem`: The amount of memory to use for the tasks.
 This is used to specify the amount of memory to allocate for the tasks.
 - `cpus_per_gpu`: The number of CPUs per GPU to use for GPU tasks.
-- `concurrency`: (Optional) The number of concurrent tasks to run.
-This is used to specify the number of tasks to run in parallel.
 - `account`: (Optional) The SLURM account to use for the tasks.
 This is used to specify the account to charge the resources to.
 - `gpu_constraint`: (Optional) The GPU constraint to use for the tasks.
 This is used to specify the type of GPU to use.
 - `exclude`: (Optional) The list of nodes to exclude from the tasks.
 This is used to specify the nodes that should not be used for the tasks.